piegamesde/cli-clipboard/README.md

 On Linux it will first attempt to setup a Wayland clipboard provider.
 If that fails it will then fallback to the X11 clipboard provider.

+Note: On Linux, you'll need to have xorg-dev and libxcb-composite0-dev to compile.
+On Debian and Ubuntu you can install them with

+	sudo apt install xorg-dev libxcb-composite0-dev

 ## Examples

 Using ClipboardContext to create a clipboard provider: